CEDARScript/cedarscript-grammar/README.md

 3. **Perform code analysis** to quickly get to know a large code base without having to read all contents of all files.
    - The CEDARScript runtime searches through the whole code base and only returns the desired results

+## Usage

-It can be used to improve how AI coding assistants interact with codebases, learn about your code and communicate their code modification intentions while keeping token usage _low_.
+CEDARScript can be used to improve how AI coding assistants interact with codebases, learn about your code, and communicate their code modification intentions while keeping token usage _low_.
 This efficiency allows for more complex operations within token limits.

 It provides a standardized way to express complex code modification and analysis operations, making it easier for AI-assisted development tools to understand and execute these tasks.